thesmartrobot/thesmartrobot.github.io/_posts/2022-09-09-shape-pose.md

 </div>

-Following up from [our previous work](https://thesmartrobot.github.io/2021/08/26/thousand-brains.html) we opted for an object-centric representation to tackle the problem at hand.
+Following up from [our previous work](https://thesmartrobot.github.io/2021/08/26/thousand-brains.html) we opted for an object-centric representation to tackle the problem at hand [^1].
 In order to further generalize the structure of the world around, us we opted for a disentanglement between shape and pose in the object-centric representation.
 For example, we encounter mugs in all kinds of shapes, yet we all take them by the handle.
 By adopting a